 - Inconsistent circuitry

-- Doesn’t help with breaker tripping
+- Doesn’t always help with breaker tripping

 How to pick the best treadmill extension cord?